 - or you can pay it back from the proceeds of the sale

-It’s also important to note that, while you can put your house up for sale with a secured loan, your existing mortgage company have the right to prevent it from going ahead if they don’t agree to it.
-So it’s best to check with your current mortgage company first and get a mortgage in principle from your new mortgage provider too.
+It’s also important to note that while you can put your house up for sale with a secured loan, your existing mortgage company has the right to prevent the sale from going ahead if they don’t agree to it.
+So, it’s best to check with your current mortgage company first and get a mortgage in principle from your new mortgage provider too.

 Once your house has sold, the outstanding balances against your property will be paid in this order:

 - mortgage (because this is the ‘first charge’ against your home)

 - secured loan (because it’s the ‘second charge’).

 It may be possible to find a lender that will allow you to transfer the loan to your new property.
 Whether this option is available will also depend on your individual circumstances, including your affordability, the value of your new house, and the size of your deposit.

 What happens if my house sells for less than I owe?